distillpub/post--deconv-checkerboard/index.md

 We use the name "deconvolution" in this article for brevity.
 For excellent discussion of deconvolution, see [Dumoulin & Visin, 2016](https://arxiv.org/pdf/1603.07285v1.pdf) and [Shi, et al., 2016a](https://arxiv.org/pdf/1609.07009.pdf).)

-Unfortunately, deconvolution can easily have uneven overlap, putting more of the metaphorical paint in some places than others.
+Unfortunately, deconvolution can easily have "uneven overlap," putting more of the metaphorical paint in some places than others.
 In particular, deconvolution has uneven overlap when the kernel size (the output window size) is not divisible by the stride (the spacing between points on the top).
 While the network could, in principle, carefully learn weights to avoid this